Master of Arts in Social and Public Policy

 The Master of Arts in social and public policy is designed for practitioners, managers and administrators in public and private, for-profit and nonprofit sectors who want to learn more about how to make either governmental or organizational policies more effective.

 In this program, you build skills in policymaking, implementation and analysis and develop a greater understanding of the connections among federal, state, local and organizational policies and policy processes.

 Social and Public Policy is a 36-credit master’s degree program that includes 12 3-credit courses.
 There are four core courses, four electives and four research-related courses that conclude with a final project.

 - Ethical Issues in Social Policy

-The project focuses on a topic of your interest that draws upon your prior course work and allows for a meaningful contribution to your field of study and/or practice.
-This project may take several forms, including a thesis, a practicum, a case study or a paper series.
+The final project focuses on a topic of your interest that draws upon your prior course work and allows for a meaningful contribution to your field of study and/or practice.
+This project may take several forms, including a thesis, a practicum, a case study, or a paper series.

 - Application and Admission Requirements

 - Transfer Credit

 If you are unsure which graduate program is most appropriate for your educational goals, please contact the School for Graduate Studies at 800-847-3000, ext.
 2429 or firstname.lastname@example.org, or attend one of our online or in-person information sessions